Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/working-with-documents.md

 The [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow).[FileName](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow.FileName) property should be set to the full file or URL path of the document content, if appropriate.
 If this doesn't apply, leave the value `null`.

-The [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow).[Description](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Description) property should be set to a description of the document type, such as: `Text document` This value gets displayed on a [standard switcher](../docking-window-features/switchers.md).
+The [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow).[Description](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Description) property should be set to a description of the document type, such as: `"Text document"`.
+This value gets displayed on a [standard switcher](../docking-window-features/switchers.md).

 ## Opening a Document